 Kim Kautzer | Homeschool Speaker

 Like most of you, I’m the wearer of many hats.
 We may not all wear the same hats, but each one we slap onto our heads identifies those areas that make us unique!
-Though my homeschooling days are behind me now, my hours are far from quiet as I help run our busy WriteShop business serving customers, working with stores and schools, marketing, traveling, and (of course) writing!
+Though my homeschooling days are behind me now, my hours are far from quiet as I serve WriteShop customers, oversee product development, travel to homeschool conferences, and (of course) write!

 When I’m not working, you might catch me tinkering with the Sunday crossword, reading a mystery novel, or rummaging through my pantry in search of chocolate.
 If there’s no chocolate, cookies will do.